TuxVinyards/qqX/README.md

 - FreeBird is default and based on quickemu @ Aug 4.
 FreeSpirit has had initial testing and looks good.
 This is based on Aug 29.

 - Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

+@ Nov 16th, one or two discrete features of the [development branch](https://github.com/TuxVinyards/qqX/tree/1.10.03-dev) are still in progress but it is [stable and downloadable](https://github.com/TuxVinyards/qqX/archive/refs/heads/1.10.03-dev.zip) and has several improvements, fixes and updates ....

+- adds several quickget distro updates

+- adds a fix for Arch hosts EFI

+- adds a new version manager and checker

+- adds some improved menus and menu sub-features

+- improves vm selector transfer speed

+- further improves terminal handling on Qt based desktops

+Coming soon

+- Should be formally released when new feature _mounting of qcow2 drives in a file manager_ is completed ....

+- But download now.
+All development work should now be only on this section.

+- Also a couple more distro URL updates should make the window too.
+But only that.

 ### Reliability